JacksonKuo/blog/_posts/2026-3-19-golden-rules-of-work.markdown

 I've noticed that when I put in a ton of work and make a huge leap in my understanding of a new subject that my brain feels fatigued.
 The brain stupor is not surprising, but after that gigantic leap it hard to continue to push a little farther.

 For example, a good analogy is I just ran five miles, but doing an extra twenty feet feels impossible.
-If I put down the work for like a two weeks, and focus on something else, it's lot easier for me to dial-in.
+If I put down the work for like two weeks, and focus on something else, it's lot easier for me to dial-in.
 I think my brain needs a timeout in order to rewires the synapses.
 After that it's easy to push forward.

 #### 10. It's Not on Your Shoulders